divya661/Nobel_Prize_History_Data_Science/README.md

 Or
 Download the zip folder & unzip the folder downloaded
 2) Open the jupyter notebook and run the file nobel_prize_history.ipynb
+3) Install the requirements by running the command in terminal: pip install requirements.txt